bredamatt/cardano-notes/revealjs/Governance/governance.md

 2. miners' rewards are taxed, and the tax is collected by the treasury
 3. donations, or charity are also possible venues of funding proposals

 It has been shown (see the Treasury link above) that the treasury appears to be growing in value.
-It is not clearly documented who owns the private keys for the treasury accounts, however.
+This could be interpreted in various ways, but one clear way would be to state that the current funding mechanisms are overestimating the fund requirements.
+Since it is not clearly documented who owns the private keys for the treasury accounts, however, it is easy to become skeptical about what would happen in  worst case scenario (as in say the Cardano ecosystem becomes subject to regulatory scrutiny and all ecosystem participation becomes illegal for example).

 ### Voltaire in detail

-First and foremost Voltaire is designed to utilize a *fuzzy voting system*.

-Voltaire, and the Cardano governance system is focused on defining consensus not necessarily on the terms of "unanimous agreement", but in stead on a set of metrics that indicate the extent to which voters vote according to the priorities of the community.
-They thereafter use the set of metrics estimated per voting phase to provide feedback to voters, to satisfy both the verifiability definition above.
-In this way, voters can be re-assured that their vote is their "true" vote.
+For this analysis we will focus on the design outlined in this paper: ["A Treasury System for Cryptocurrencies:
+Enabling Better Collaborative Intelligence"](https://eprint.iacr.org/2018/435.pdf).

+First and foremost Voltaire is designed to utilize a *fuzzy threshold voting system*.
+In such a system there is a ranking of proposals based on the number of votes *for* each proposal, minus the number of votes *against*, whilst checking that the remainder is at least 10% of all votes recorded to make sure that it isn't arbitrary which proposal is favoured (ie. there needs to be some threshold for proposals to "win" a funding round).
+This is to make sure that only those proposals which win by a certain degree of certainty are funded.

-Additionally, there are other benefits related to distributing such metrics, as the information provided by the feedback loop gives community members the ability to sense the extent to which they may need to adjust their preferences to align with the community.
-Although it is arguable that such a metric-based approach can potentially lead to a skewed vote outcome, the Cardano research team refers to other academic work focused on the nature of consensus in large groups as representative of the benefits of such an approach.
-Furthermore, the purpose behind this design decision
+Additionally, the voting system provides a set of metrics estimated per voting phase to provide feedback to voters as to how far away their vote is from the community's sentiment.
+This feedback loop gives community members the ability to sense the extent to which they may need to adjust their preferences to align with the community, and arguably push the outcome towards a Pareto efficient outcome, under the assumptions they are acting "good".
+Alternatively, a malicious community member could also use it as a way to optimize towards selfish behavior.

+Now that we know at a high level how the voting system works, we should evaluate the incentives of voters, experts and committee members to act for the common good in the Cardano governance system.

 ### Voters

 These are community members who decides to vote on the projects proposed in a particular funding round.
-They do this by depositing an amount of ADA as a security deposit.
-The more they deposit, the more voting power they have.
-Because voting power determines which proposals win, taking a risk in a particular voting round by depositing ADA, leads to "skin-in-the-game", and therefore also accountability (if you lose by making a poor voting decision, you lose your ADA).
+They do this by depositing an amount of ADA as a security deposit in the pre-voting phase.
+The more they deposit, the more voting power they have, in other words, their voting power is proportional to their stake.

 Still, it is possible that an inexperienced voter with large degree of stake disrupts the funding round by accidentally, or deliberately voting for a suboptimal proposal from a Pareto efficiency perspective.
-Yet, the extent to which voters with large stake would not want the best result for the collective is questionable since a bad outcome is something they themselves would be held accountable for.
+Yet, the extent to which voters with large stake would not want the best result for the collective is questionable since a bad outcome is something they would lose from.
 Additionally, there are opportunities to delegate stake to a funding round "expert", and this delegation mechanism is particularly valuable to give unknowledgable, but what may potentially be disruptive voters (by accident in this case) the ability to reach Pareto optimality to a greater extent.

 In summary, it seems that the future Cardano governance system aims to implement *liquid democracy* to partially solve the problem of votes being passed **accidentally** to Pareto inefficient proposals.
 Because it is a choice whether to delegate, or not, there are *no guarantees* of Pareto efficiency as a consequence.